Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ### Projects > Notebooks ###

-Typically, a lot of SQL work happens in Snowflake's **Worksheets**.
-However, for this exercise we will use the Snowflake **Notebooks** interface.
 The **Notebooks** are Snowflake's implementation of Jupyter Notebooks, a powerful tool for data science that allow us to create a sequential mix of Markdown, SQL and Python cells to walk us through a complete data exploration or manipulation process.

 Under **Projects** on the left-hand panel, select the **Notebooks** tab.